-MySQL Thread Pool is a commercial extension.
-To learn more about commercial products (MySQL Enterprise Edition), see http://www.mysql.com/products/.
+MySQL Thread Pool is an extension included in MySQL Enterprise Edition, a commercial product.
+To learn more about commercial products, http://www.mysql.com/products/.

-As of MySQL 5.5.16, commercial distributions of MySQL 5.5 include MySQL Thread Pool, implemented using a server plugin.
+As of MySQL 5.5.16, MySQL Enterprise Edition includes MySQL Thread Pool, implemented using a server plugin.
 The default thread-handling model in MySQL Server executes statements using one thread per client connection.
 As more clients connect to the server and execute statements, overall performance degrades.
 The thread pool plugin provides an alternative thread-handling model designed to reduce overhead and improve performance.
 The plugin implements a thread pool that increases server performance by efficiently managing statement execution threads for large numbers of client connections.